 Access and Use: Archivists actively promote open and equitable access to records in their care as much as possible.
 They strive to minimize restrictions and maximize ease of access.
 They facilitate the continuing accessibility of archival materials in all formats.
 Archivists formulate and disseminate access policies that encourage ethical and responsible use.
 They work with creators, donors, organizations, and communities to ensure that any restrictions applied are appropriate, well-documented, and equitably enforced.
 When repositories require restrictions to protect confidential and proprietary information, such restrictions should be applied consistently.
 Archivists should seek to balance the principles of stewardship, access, and respect.

-Privacy: Archivists recognize that privacy is an inherent fundamental right and sanctioned by law.
-They establish procedures and policies to protect the interests of the donors, individuals, groups, and organizations whose public and private lives and activities are documented in archival holdings.
-As appropriate and mandated by law, archivists place access restrictions on collections to ensure that privacy and confidentiality are maintained, particularly for individuals and groups who have had no voice or role in collections’ creation, retention, or public use.
-Archivists should maintain transparency when placing these restrictions, documenting why and for how long they will be enacted.
-Archivists promote the respectful use of culturally sensitive materials in their care by encouraging researchers to consult with those represented by records, recognizing that privacy has both legal and cultural dimensions.
+Privacy: Archivists establish procedures and policies to protect the privacy interests of the donors, individuals, groups, and organizations whose public and private lives and activities are documented in archival holdings.
+As appropriate or where mandated by law, archivists place access restrictions on collections to ensure that privacy and confidentiality are maintained, particularly for individuals and groups who have had no voice or role in collections’ creation, retention, or public use.
+Archivists should maintain transparency when implementing access restrictions, act with a presumption of openness, and document why and for how long restrictions will be enacted.

 Archivists respect all users’ rights to privacy by maintaining the confidentiality of their research and protecting any personal information collected about the users in accordance with their institutions’ policies.

+Cultural Competency: Archivists recognize that our collections may hold culturally sensitive material.
+Archivists and archival repositories have an obligation to build and maintain relationships with source communities and seek their guidance on how to manage, provide access to, or return culturally sensitive materials in our care.
+Archivists recognize that providing access to specialized information or knowledge can cause irreparable harm and that material designated by communities as culturally sensitive should not be disseminated or reproduced (i.e., digitized, photographed, copied) without express permission from the communities of origin.
+For resources related to managing culturally sensitive materials, see “Protocols for Native American Archival Materials: Information and Resources.”

 Trust: Archivists should not take advantage of their privileged access to and control of records and collections.
 They execute their work knowing that they must ensure proper custody for the materials entrusted to them.
 Archivists should demonstrate professional integrity and avoid potential conflicts of interest.
 They seek to balance the rights, interests, needs, and suggestions of all people and groups affected by archival decisions.
+Overall, archivists should provide impartial service to all users.

-(Approved by the SAA Council, February 2005; revised, January 2012 and August 2020)
+(Approved by the SAA Council, February 2005; revised, January 2012 August 2020, and August 2025)